8r14z/coding-interview-prep/README.md

 ```
 s -> adj[s]...
       ^
-reach adjacency of s in 1 level
+reach adjacencies of s in 1 level
 ```